The concept of AVOD dates back to the early days of streaming, before the rise of giants like Netflix, HBO, and Amazon Prime.

 If not managed well, ads can disrupt the user experience, potentially leading to a decline in viewership and even causing users to leave the platform.

-While some consumers might be willing to pay for a premium, ad-free experience, it’s crucial for AVOD providers to get the timing and frequency of ads just right.
+While some consumers might be willing to pay for a premium, ad-free experience, AVOD providers must get the timing and frequency of ads just right.

 Poorly timed or overly repetitive ads can frustrate viewers, prompting them to switch to a different platform.